swordfatih/CNtity/README.md

 ### Performances

 I have tried to make CNtity as fast as I could!
 Here is a little benchmark I have done on my old computer I code with* (Intel Core i3-4160T) between CNtity and EntityX (another ECS library, most referenced on google for me).
-It's probably not accurate but will help you to make an idea about CNtity.
+It's probably not accurate but it will help you to make an idea about CNtity.
 [Here](https://github.com/swordfatih/CNtity/blob/master/benchmark.cpp) is the source code.

 *\*will do it again with my gamer setup*